peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         int exponentSmall,
         PeterO.Numbers.EContext ctx);

-Returns a binary number with the same value as this object but rounded to a new exponent if necessary.
+Returns a binary float with the same value as this object but rounded to a new exponent if necessary.

 <b>Parameters:</b>

  * <i>exponentSmall</i>: The minimum exponent the result can have.
 This is the maximum number of fractional digits in the result, expressed as a negative number.
-Can also be positive, which eliminates lower-order places in the number.
+Can also be positive, which eliminates lower-order places from the number.
 For example, -3 means round to the sixteenth (10b^-3, 0.0001b), and 3 means round to the sixteen-place (10b^3, 1000b).
 A value of 0 rounds the number to an integer.

  * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Returns:</b>

-A binary number rounded to the closest value representable in the given precision.
+A binary float rounded to the closest value representable in the given precision.
 If the result can't fit the precision, additional digits are discarded to make it fit.
-Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to the given exponent when rounding, and the given exponent is outside of the valid range of the arithmetic context.
+Signals FlagInvalid and returns not-a-number (NaN) if the precision context defines an exponent range, the new exponent must be changed to the given exponent when rounding, and the given exponent is outside of the valid range of the arithmetic context.

 ### RoundToExponent